During my chess game with Lars Karlsson at a tournament in Gausdal, Norway in April 1982, the clock stopped functioning.

 After her eleventh move my clock stopped working.
 She pressed down the button on my side, to start her clock for a second, and then depressed her own button again.
 My clock started... and then stopped again after just a few seconds.
 There was no other instance of a clock stopping during the tournament.

 On June 13th 2010 I was competing in a tournament in the Valencian suburb of Massanassa.
-Digital clocks were being used on all boards.
+Digital clocks were in use.

-During my third round game with Fausto Castalla (who is to be seen here playing white on the adjacent board to mine at that event ) -
+During my third round game with Fausto Castalla (who is to be seen here playing white on the adjacent board to me at that event ) -

-This happened whilst my watch was under repair in Cartagena because it was sometimes stopping.
+This happened whilst my watch was under repair because it was sometimes stopping.

 On January 14th 2012, whilst at a chess event near Daventry, my watch fell of my wrist.
 The repairer found it to be in three pieces.
 In July 2012 it fell from my wrist whilst I was in my kitchen.
 That time the repairer quickly rectified it.

 I had a scheduled chess lesson to give to a gentleman in Chicago at 9.p.m.
 GMT on March 23rd 2001.
 The handle he used on the Internet Chess Club was Patzermaster.